JohnMcLear/ep_two_editors/README.md

 Your seperate editor MUST be on a different Etherpad instance, you can run two instances on seperate ports quite easily.

+The Editbar only applies formatting edits ETC to the window on the left (master window), this is intentional.

 In your `settings.json`, add:

 ## To change your host - This is compulsary